isw-kudos/kudos-docs/docs/boards/ww-commands.md

 # Watson Workspace Commands
-Kudos Boards adds 4 different commands to Watson Workspace - `/boards`, `/lists`, `/cards`, `/templates`.
+Huddo Boards adds 4 different commands to Watson Workspace - `/boards`, `/lists`, `/cards`, `/templates`.

 To run a command:
-1. Make sure you have added the Kudos Boards app to the Workspace
+1. Make sure you have added the Huddo Boards app to the Workspace
 2. Type any of the above prefixes in the chat and select the command from the popup window, by either clicking on it or pressing `Tab`.
 3. Add a sub-command and any parameters if applicable as below.
 4. Voilà!